MahediKamal/programming-in-emu8086___with-brief-theory/README.md

 more coming ...... <br>

-# Let's do multiplication and division💦
+# Do multiplication and division💦
 ***Note: One special use of ax and dx is multiplication and division.*** <br>

 ## Multiplication: